serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

 **David:** Cool.
 So being like in this industry for quite some time like what are some of the biggest like shifts and changes you've seen?

+### What are some of the biggest shifts & changes you've seen in the space?

 **Jared:** Yeah.
 So I would say what's been quite interesting to us kind of seeing it from all over the board from startups to our internal stuff up to enterprise is that...and certainly there's some self-selection going on here but folks are coming to us and Docker was hot for like a year maybe.

 **David:** Yeah.